emkay-git/ClickDictionary/README.md

 ## Suggested Improvements
 1. ~~Triple click to select the whole line also gives the meaning of the word, any output for triple click has to be disabled.~~
-2. Using modal box instead of alert box near the word selected to show the meaning for better apperance.
+2. ~~Using modal box instead of alert box near the word selected to show the meaning for better apperance.~~ I really suck at HTML and CSS as a result I had a hard time making my custom modal, also modal offered by bootstrap couldn't be used.
+Problem being some of the sites would override many of the CSS values of the bootstrap's modal box.
+Finally I ended up using **[jAlert](https://www.flwebsites.biz/jAlert/)** which is an awesome alternative for regular Alert and bootstrap's modal box.
+I have tested on some of the sites, it's working fine yet.
+If you see any trouble, do open up an issue or report it to me any other way.

 ## Contribution
-Feel free to come up with new ideas, fork, make pull requests and make contribution to make it better extension.
+Feel free to come up with new ideas, fork, make pull requests or open an issue and make contribution to make it better extension.

 ## License
 This project is licensed under [MIT License](/LICENSE).